MFA is mandatory for students and applicants as of June 1, 2022. Information and detailed set-up instructions for MFA is provided below.

 I don’t own a mobile device, what do I use for MFA?

-If you are unable to download this software – you share a computer for example – you can obtain a hardware Security Key to plug into a USB port on your Windows based computer (Currently not supported on Mac).
+You can obtain a hardware Security Key to plug into a USB port on your Windows based computer (Currently not supported on Mac).
 PLEASE NOTE: This option is not provided by Niagara College and must be purchased separately.

 While security token is not the preferred method for MFA, students wishing to use a token must purchase the ITS approved and compatible token.